When pain comes, happiness leaves unannounced.

 But when happiness arrives, can pain be a stalker walking one-step behind?
 Can happiness tow along hurt?Pain is a sensation of hurt.
 You experience it in degrees, and tolerate it in thresholds.
 Click To Tweet

 Pain hurts, causes anguish, brings tears.
 Then there are pains that you grow fond of, and pains that you never recover from.
 But there is one thing you have always known about pain.
-Only you can understand your pain to the nth degree.
+Only you can fully understand your pain.

 There are times when happiness can cause pain.
-Indeed, sometimes happiness does hurt deep.
+Indeed, sometimes happiness does hurt and cause deep pain.
 But how does happiness bring about human pain?
 And how to know when it does?